 Death Valley’s summer season takes place from May to September.
 The summer is the low season for a good reason: extreme summer heat.
 According to the National Park website, “In the summer months (May-September) temperatures average over 100°F (38°C), and often exceed 120°F (49°C).”

-Despite these scorching temperatures, many park visitors still tour during this time but do so strictly by car on paved roads.
-This vehicle touring allows visitors to stop at iconic viewpoints along the way.
-Hiking is not advised throughout the summer months due to the extreme temperatures, although some visitors choose to hike on shorter or higher elevation trails.
+Despite these scorching temperatures, many park visitors still tour during this time but do so strictly by car on paved roads, or quickly head towards higher and cooler elevations.
+Vehicle touring allows visitors to stop at iconic viewpoints along the way.
+Hiking at lower elevations is not advised throughout the summer months due to the extreme temperatures, although some visitors choose to hike on shorter or higher elevation trails.
 The most popular summer trails include the Telescope trail and Wildrose Peaks.
-These remain popular as they are a higher elevation than the valley portions of the park.
-Hikers are allowed to proceed throughout the park, but all Rangers and park staff advise extreme caution.
+In fact, we take advantage of the higher elevation and lower temperatures on our Telescope Peak backpacking/basecamp style trips that run through these summer months.

 Camping and lodging are still available during this time, and established lodging is more popular than the campgrounds.

 The exploratory backpacking adventures in Death Valley bring you through expansive canyons or up iconic peaks.
 We will guide you through the historical and geographical histories of the land on foot.
 Camping next to springs or in secret desert oases will give you a truly intimate glimpse into the desert of Death Valley and surrounding peaks.

 Death Valley is best discovered in hiking boots.
 Hike through narrow canyons and over vast sand dunes to experience the spirit of the American West, but still have the chance to kick back at a prepared campsite in the evenings.
 After each day in this diverse wilderness wonderland, we’ll head back to camp to relax and enjoy a camp-cooked meal along with a cozy campfire.